The week's most startling Covid-19 statistics

-(CNN)As the United States passes 9 million Covid-19 cases, the country keeps racking up infection rates and other statistics that alarm experts.
+(CNN)As the United States passes 9 million Covid-19 cases, the country keeps racking up infections and other statistics that alarm experts.

-On Friday, the country reported a record-setting 91,744 new cases and reported 929 deaths, according to Johns Hopkins University.
-That's the highest single day reporting since the pandemic began.
+On Friday, the US reported more than 99,000 new cases -- the most the country has ever reported in one day during the pandemic, according to Johns Hopkins University.
+The US also reported more than 1,000 deaths Friday.

-Here are a few more startling numbers from the week that saw 536,131 new cases, as reported by Johns Hopkins.
+Here are a few more startling numbers from a week that saw 536,131 new cases through Thursday, as reported by Johns Hopkins.

-A U.S. health expert has a dire warning for the country.
+A US health expert has a dire warning for the country.
 "Today, we now have one person being diagnosed of coronavirus every second," emergency physician and former Baltimore Health Commissioner Dr. Leana Wen said Friday.
 "We have one American dying of coronavirus every two minutes, and that number is increasing."

 Wen told CNN's Wolf Blitzer that she is most concerned about the rate of test positivity.